jendelman/COMA/README.md

 ================
 Jeffrey Endelman

-Plant and animal breeders have long appreciated the need to balance selection for short-term genetic gain with maintaining genetic variance for long-term gain.
-The COMA package implements selection strategies known as Optimal Contribution Selection (OCS) and Optimal Mate Allocation (OMA) in the animal breeding literature.
-In both cases, the optimal strategy maximizes the genetic merit of the F1 progeny while restricting the inbreeding rate and potentially other constraints.
-In OCS, the decision variables are the genetic contributions of the parents, but a specific mating plan is not developed– the objective function assumes random mating.
-In OMA, the contribution (i.e., allocation) of each mating is also specified.
+Breeders have long appreciated the need to balance selection for short-term genetic gain with maintaining genetic variance for long-term gain.
+The COMA package implements selection strategies known as Optimal Contribution Selection (OCS) and Optimal Mate Allocation (OMA).
+OCS maximizes the average genomic-estimated breeding value (GEBV) of the parents, weighted by their contribution to the next generation.
+OMA maximizes the average genomic prediction of mate performance (GPMP), weighted by the contribution of each mating, which is called mate allocation.
+Constraints on inbreeding rate are used to ensure genetic variance is not depleted too quickly.
 The “C” in COMA stands for Convex because the software exploits the convex nature of the problem to efficiently find the global optimum.

 Financial support for developing COMA has come from the USDA National